natalieagus/50002/docs/ProblemSet/index.md

 There’s **no** graded homework for this course.
 Problem sets in our course website and pre-class activities that you found in the weekly folder on eDimension are for your practice only, so the grades do not count.
 However, this is a very difficult course.
 Hence, you are strongly encouraged to complete them in order to cope in this course.

+To view the problem sets, click the links in the **sidebar**.
+If you're viewing this page from mobile site, click the hamburger menu situated at the bottom left of the page to reveal the sidebar.